Shhsvri/BIOF045-NGS_Analysis/lectures/Day4_ChIPseq/lessons/03_dge.md

 ![alt text](../../Day3_RNAseq/img/batch_cor.png)

-We likelu want to see how some genes of interest are expressed between treatment and control.
+We likely want to see how some genes of interest are expressed between treatment and control.
 Below, we plot four genes in a 2x2 plot.
 ```R
 par(mfrow=c(2,2))